-Written and oral announcements are made daily during TA.
+Written and oral announcements are made daily.
 All announcements contain important information about activities taking place, or acknowledge the achievements of student groups from the previous day.
 In order to be informed and to show appreciation for the efforts of others, students are expected to give their full attention to these announcements.
-Written announcements are posted on the digital displays and on the bulletin board.
+Written announcements are posted on the digital displays and on the bulletin board by the General Office.